iov-one/iov-core/README.md

 ```
 source ./scripts/blockchain_start.sh
 cd packages/iov-tendermint-rpc
-TENDERMINT_ENABLED=1 yarn test
+yarn test
 cd ../iov-bns
-BOV_ENABLED=1 yarn test
+yarn test
 cd ../..
 source ./scripts/blockchain_stop.sh
 ```

-(this is to try out, you can just go into the one package you work on, start blockchain, run integration tests, and stop it).
+This is to try out, you can just go into the one package you work on, start blockchain, run integration tests, and stop it.
+If you are wondering about the magic, note that `blockchain_start.sh` sets TENDERMINT_ENABLED=1 and BOV_ENABLED=1 to enable running the full integration tests.

 If you are working on `iov-lisk`, you can run the tests against the lisk testnet.
 Just be aware they can be very slow....